fenglinglwb/EDT/README.md

 4. Quick test

-    For SR and deraining, read low-quality data from a specified folder as
+    For SR and deraining, read low-quality data directly from a specified folder as
     ```shell
     python test_sample.py --config config_path --model model_path --input input_folder [--output output_folder --gt gt_folder]
     ```
     where '--output' and '--gt' are optional.
 If assigned, the predictions will be stored and PSNR/SSIM results will be reported.

+    For denoising, the low-quality data are obtained by adding noise to the gt as
+    ```shell
+    python test_sample.py --config config_path --model model_path --gt gt_folder --noise_level XX [--output output_folder --sf]
+    ```
+    where 'sf' indicates whether there is upsampling and downsampling.
+If not assigned, EDT model will be built.